sveltekit-i18n/parsers/parser-default/README.md

 ```javascript
 $t(`error.${code}`, { default: $t('error.default') });
 ```
 This value is used in case no `default` value is defined within the placeholder definition itself.
-For more, see `Dynamic default` section in [parser-default example](https://github.com/sveltekit-i18n/lib/tree/master/examples/parser-default).
+For more, see `Dynamic default` section in [parser-default example](https://github.com/sveltekit-i18n/lib/tree/master/examples/parser-default) app.

 ### Modifiers
 Modifiers don't represent the payload value directly, but they can use it for further calculations.
 Currently, these modifiers are in place: